How the EPA’s Plan for Battery Recycling Could Change the Future

 Battery Recycling Is Imperative to a Sustainable Future

-On the bright side, the Biden Administration passed a historic infrastructure bill that set the United States on a path toward complete battery recycling compliance.
+Recently, a historic infrastructure bill set the United States on a path toward complete battery recycling compliance.
 This $375 million infrastructure initiative started several new programs for waste prevention and recycling.
 This is particularly advantageous when it comes to battery recycling.

 Batteries contain a variety of elements, including: